SteveMustanski/demo-app/README.md

 # Demo-App
 This project is just a sandbox to play with react.

+It will grow and change as I play with different options.

 ## Dependencies

 * reactstrap
+* bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).